Department of Applied Physical Sciences

 M.S. students must pass three core exams and one specialty exam.
 Ph.D. students must pass four core exams and two specialty comprehensive exams.
 Topics for the specialty exams will be research areas represented in the materials science program at UNCChapel Hill; core exams cover the fundamental knowledge of materials science.
 All students are required to complete the comprehensive exam by the end of their second year.

 Preliminary Doctoral Oral Exam

 Students are required to select a research adviser during the first year in graduate school and a thesis committee before they take the preliminary doctoral exam.
-To pass the preliminary doctoral oral exam, students must present and successfully defend their Ph.D. research proposal to the thesis committee by the end of the third year.
+To pass the preliminary doctoral oral exam, students must present and successfully defend their Ph.D. research proposal to the dissertation committee by the end of the third year.

 Facilities and Equipment

 Students and faculty in the curriculum have access to the following central facilities located in various departments: NMR (2), computer modeling and computer graphics, confocal microscopy, electron microscopy (SEM, TEM, and STEM), FIB, glass shop, machine shop (2), laser lab, mechanical testing, mass spectroscopy, and X-ray diffraction.
 In addition, a variety of equipment is located in individual research laboratories.
 This includes equipment for thermal analysis; polymer synthesis; FTIR, UV-Vis, Raman, and photoluminescence spectroscopy; ellipsometry; CVD; MBE; thermal oxidation; AFM; electrical measurements; nonlinear optics; and low temperatures and high pressures.
 Facilities at North Carolina State University in Raleigh and MCNC in Research Triangle Park are also available.